How to Brown Butter

 How to Make Brown Butter

-• Use a heavy bottomed saucepan for even heating.
+• Use a heavy bottomed saucepan or skillet for even heating.
 Place it on the stove.

 • Allow the butter to melt, stirring often so that it melts evenly.